-The following information is intended as a guide for landlords and tenants participating in a hearing under the Rental of Residential Property Act.
+The following information is intended as a guide for landlords and tenants participating in a hearing under the Residential Tenancy Act.

-Due to COVID-19, all rental hearings are being held by telephone.
+Generally, rental hearings are held by telephone.
 Instructions for telephone hearings can be found here.

 Instructions on how to submit evidence for a hearing can be found here.
 Pour voir en français, cliquez ici.